Reed Brendon Wickner, M.D.

 An enzyme-based prion

 We have also described a different kind of prion, an enzyme whose active form is necessary for the activation of its own inactive precursor.
 This prion is simply the vacuolar protease B of yeast.
 It is not novel to find a self-activating protease, but to find a protease acting as a gene is unique.
 Moreover, many self-modifying proteins are known and some may prove to be this type of prion as well.
-Recent evidence from Dr. Silar, another researcher in the field of genetics, and coworkers suggest that a protein kinase in Podospora anserina can be such a prion.

 The Pmel17 protein of melanocytes is necessary for proper melanin biogenesis in mammalians, and this protein is known to form filaments in melanosomes that are thought to be amyloid.
 We found that only the repeat domain of Pmel17 forms amyloid, and only at the mildly acid pH typical of the lysosome-related melanosome.
 Pmel17 of other vertebrates also have a repeat domain, but with completely different repeats.
 We showed that these repeat domains also form amyloid in vitro, with the same specificity for mildly acid pH.
 We have also confirmed the amyloid nature of the curli proteins csgA and csgB of E. coli, and have obtained evidence that csgA is not an in-register parallel structure.
 We have recently shown that amyloid of transthyretin is an exception to the rule that pathological amyloids of humans are in-register parallel structures.